ac380/kaliConfiguration/README.md

 ## Information
 Run the playbook as sudo as some changes require sudo configuration, pay attention to the post installation steps once it all ran.

+## To-do
+- Make a config for non virtualized kali instances
+- Add all the needed tools, wordlists, and so on to make sure kali is complete even on minimal installations
+- Add browser extensions and burp certificates to the automation